SGM Degree / Materials Science and Engineering

 2006–2008: Tyco Waterworks – Test Facility Technician – Testing and development of new products in the field of drinking water distribution network control.

-“The training I received at IUT SGM enabled me to acquire a broad range of skills and knowledge regarding all types of materials.
+“The training I received at the IUT SGM allowed me to acquire a broad range of skills and knowledge regarding all types of materials.
 This versatility has been evident throughout my career, which I have deliberately focused on R&D while still allowing myself the opportunity to explore various fields and work with different types of materials (paper/cardboard, cast iron, coke, pitch, aluminum).
 Today, I design new equipment and improve the manufacturing process for carbon anodes for the primary aluminum industry, and I provide technical support to project teams in the design of new production plants.”

 Nicolas – 2009: Business owner in the recycling industry